perakarhis/DSA-00-init/README.md

 ![UML class diagram of the exercise](classes.png)

 Now, about this exercise.
 You can do everything from terminal window (a.k.a. command prompt).
-Testing from Visual Studio Code is described below.
+Testing from Visual Studio Code is described after the command prompt steps below.

 1. cd to the directory where this project `00-init` is (the `pom.xml` file of the project is there).
 1. Execute command `mvn test`.